akashakara/AutomationWithPython/README.md

 ## wikipedia scrap
 this python script automate the scrapping line by line or making table from wikipedia site so easy.

+## linkedIn job scrap
+scrap the job you want from linkedin in in the form of csv file .